 The Ambassadors participate in the recruitment of students and promotion of Nebraska Methodist College while providing opportunities for students to develop leadership and communication skills.
 We strive to promote a positive image of the NMC mission, vision, and core values while serving the community.

-Campus Crusade for Christ is an interdenominational organization on college campuses throughout the world.
-The mission of Campus Crusade for Christ is to turn lost students into Christ-Centered laborers.
+Ignite is an interdenominational organization on college campuses throughout the world.
+The mission of Ignite is to turn lost students into Christ-Centered laborers.
 Christ-centered means allowing God to shape our lives around His eternal purpose.
 We believe that a relationship with God through Jesus Christ provides the hope and purpose in life that people are seeking.
 In the Bible, Jesus says, "I came that they might have life, and might have it abundantly."
 (John 10:10)

 MAHSA—Physical Therapist Assistant